Ridwantemi/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - to move from current directory to previous one ls -la . .. /boot to show hidden files even ones starting with period and in long format from working directory through parent directory to /boot file /tmp/iamafile to show the type of file named iamafile in tmp directory
+cd - to move from current directory to previous one ls -la . .. /boot to show hidden files even ones starting with period and in long format from working directory through parent directory to /boot file /tmp/iamafile to show the type of file named iamafile in tmp directory ln -s /bin/ls __ls__ Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.